VRWKV-Editor: Reducing quadratic complexity in transformer-based video editing: Experiments

 \subsection{Implementation Details}

 For VRWKV, we implemented a single layer of RWKV-V4 (Figure \ref{fig2}) with local initialization mode, where the spatial mixing parameters are initialized to 1.0, making it behave more like local attention initially.
 The number of attention heads is set to 16 with 88 dimension for each head (total embedding dimension of 1408).
-The vision-specific hyperparameters include patch size of 16×16, input frame resolution of 512×512, spatial shift pixel of 1, and channel gamma of 1/4 for directional shifting across four spatial directions (up, down, left, right), enabling efficient processing of high-resolution frames without windowing operations.\\ During inference, we implemented the DDIM sampler \cite{saharia2022photorealistic} alongside classifier-free guidance \cite{ho2022classifier} of $7.5$, controlling how strongly the model follows the text prompt.
-All experiments are conducted on a single machine with an NVIDIA A100-SXM4-80GB GPU.\\ \textbf{Evaluated Models:} We compared our method against six recent baselines: CAMEL \cite{Zhang_2024_CVPR}, CCEdit \cite{Feng_2024_CVPR}, Tune-A-Video \cite{wu2023tune}, Video-P2P \cite{liu2023video}, Vid2Vid-zero \cite{wang2023zero} and Swin-Editor \cite{icaisc2025_ai_softcomputing}.
-Experiments are conducted with their official codes and configurations.
+The vision-specific hyperparameters include patch size of 16×16, input frame resolution of 512×512, spatial shift pixel of 1, and channel gamma of 1/4 for directional shifting across four spatial directions (up, down, left, right), enabling efficient processing of high-resolution frames without windowing operations.\\ We used the pretrained weights of Stable Diffusion v1.5 \cite{rombach2022high} to initialize the 2D models of our framework.
+In the training stage, the AdamW optimizer is employed with a learning rate of $3e^{-5}$ for a total of 300 to 500 steps with 100 validation steps and a batch size of one video.
+For each video, we designed 3 edited prompts covering objects, background, color, weather, or style changing.
+During inference, we implemented the DDIM sampler \cite{saharia2022photorealistic} alongside classifier-free guidance \cite{ho2022classifier} of $7.5$, controlling how strongly the model follows the text prompt.
+All experiments are conducted on a single machine with an NVIDIA A100-SXM4-80GB GPU.

+\textbf{Dataset and Metrics:} To evaluate our approach, we extended the Video-P2P dataset \cite{liu2023video} by incorporating 13 additional videos from the DAVIS dataset \cite{ponttuset20182017davischallengevideo}, resulting in a total of 24 videos.
+Each video was paired with three text prompts, yielding 72 edited samples overall.
+For evaluation, we report CLIP-Score and Pick-Score to measure semantic alignment and perceptual quality, respectively, alongside user preference studies and runtime analysis.